 BUCKHANNON, WV – The following statement was made today by John Bohman, Director of Safety and Security at West Virginia Wesleyan College (WVWC).

-“A member of the West Virginia Wesleyan College community has tested positive for COVID-19.
-This is the second positive COVID-19 case this week.
+“One member of the West Virginia Wesleyan College community has tested positive for COVID-19.
 The College is following all safety and public health protocols; the individual remains in isolation.

 “The safety of each and every member of the campus community is the College’s highest priority.
 We continue to urge all members of the Wesleyan campus community to follow all safety and public health protocols outlined by the Upshur-Buckhannon Health Department and the U.S. Centers for Disease Control.”